-Friday evening jam-campers were treated to a dinner at the Austral Hotel where everyone met, many for the first time whole others caught up from last year.
+Friday evening jam-campers were treated to a dinner at the Austral Hotel where everyone met, many for the first time, while others caught up from last year.

-Our aim is to teach you how to play with others in a bluegrass jam by building a greater degree of confidence in your playing.
-The feedback forms this year demonstrate how well people.
+Our aim is to teach you how to play with others in a bluegrass jam by building a greater degree of confidence in your own playing.
+This year’s feedback forms (below)demonstrate the success of our program.

 What students said of 2016 Quorn Jam Camp:

-For many the jam camp was their first experience in playing with others.
-The Wernick Method that we teach ensures that everyone can participate at their own level and enjoy playing a variety of bluegrass songs with others.
+For many, the jam camp was their first experience in playing with others.
+The Wernick Method that we teach ensures that everyone can take part at their own level and enjoy playing a variety of bluegrass songs with others regardless of that level.

 Thanks for the weekend must go to local Sue Tulloch who, with generous funding from Country Arts South Australia, arranged the weekend for us all.

 Dates for next year’s jam camp are already set for 8th to 10th September 2017.

 The township of Quorn held a variety of surprises with its many historic buildings, several of which are now catering businesses.
 We enjoyed lunch at Emily’s Bistro once the local emporium.